rockleaks/java/README.md

 # Java Programming 🔎

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
 The contributors do not assume any responsibility for the use of this repo.**

 Warning: It is advisable to **not** use your own/primary account when using this repo.

-Caution: Don't try to use this repo on the examinations, we were not reponsible for any such misleading/misusing activity on this repo.
+Caution: Don't try to use this repo on the examinations, we were not reponsible for any such misleading/misusing activity using this repo.

 ## Installation ⚙️

 - If you have git installed on your computer, follow this instructions.